thejunto/handbook/content/workflow.md

 When you walk into a traditional office, you expect to see other people working.
-You might want to know how their day is going and ask for help if you need it .
+You might want to know how their day is going and ask for help if you need it.
 Although everyone's working with different projects from their own desks, it feels encouraging to know that your team is also pouring their efforts on their work, and that they're just a couple of steps aways if you need them.

 Now imagine the opposite: waking up looking forward for the projects you'll work on during the day, and entering an empty, silent office.

 At Junto, we like to work in an atmosphere where you'll never feel like entering an empty 'office'.
 And since we work remotely, we use Slack as our headquarters.
 We value working simultaneously because we can keep ourselves accountable, ask and give help, motivate each other, and work consistently every day.
 We bring together the best of two worlds by working remotely, while doing it simultaneously.

-**How do we work simultaneously:**
+**How we work simultaneously:**

 Every day, we work at the same time during 4 hours.
 We have an #accountability channel on Slack where we post our plan for the day during the first 10 minutes of our 4-hour timeshare.
-After that, each one of us work on their own tasks.
+After that, each one of us works on their own tasks.

-Since we're all in Slack, we respond within 5 minutes.
+Since we're all in Slack, we are expected to respond within 5 minutes.
 'Being available' is the metric we use to make sure we're all together on the same 'floor'.
 Because of this, we make sure to announce if we'll be away at some moment.